 To find out what information and evidence exists which confirms that career coaching is a worthwhile practise with clear results and positive benefits

-- As the career coaching idustry has increased in size, focus has moved from not just junior staff and middle-management, but also onto more
+As the career coaching idustry has increased in size, focus has moved from not just junior staff and middle-management, but also onto more

 Additional Information Required

 More specific definition of what 'career coaching works' means, and how this should be measured.
 Is this in terms of revenue?
 Value added?
 Employee job satisfaction?
 Can it be measured in terms of how employees progressed into senior roles?
 There are many different ways you can define the success of career coaching and doing this will benefit any future research in the matter.

 Industry specific - Coaching is now common in a wide range of industries, each with their own respective needs and requirements.
 It may aid research in this field if it is focused on a particular industry (or industries).